You are correct – it is woeful and pretty amazing when you think about it.

 About the Author

 Steve O’Donnell has over 3 decades of global high technology experience.
-He was CTO at Amlin, was Chairman & CEO at GreenBytes Inc, is Chair at Lanix Ltd and Preventia Ltd, and founder at Chalet Tech, an advanced Big Data Security firm.
-He serves on multiple advisory boards including Violin Memory, Rackwise, and DCPro.
+He is CIO at G4S plc and was CTO at Amlin, was Chairman & CEO at GreenBytes Inc, is Chair at Lanix Ltd and KSBC plc, and founder at Chalet Tech, an advanced Big Data Security firm.
+He serves on the advisory board of Eco4Cloud.

 He was CEO at MEEZA, a Qatar Foundation Joint Venture, Managing Director at ESG, Global Head of Data Centre Operations at BT and has held senior positions at Cable & Wireless, Lehman Brothers, and Deutsche Bank.
 He spends much of his time serving on fiduciary and advisory boards around the world.